pinohu/DYNASTY/empire-bible/volume-iv-technology-automation/book-7-technology-infrastructure/chapter-19-suitedash-command-center.md

 ### Best Practices for GPT Interactions

 **Be Specific**:
-- ❌ "Design a CRM"
+- âŒ "Design a CRM"
-- ✅ "Design a CRM for my Tax Advisory business with pipelines for Individual Returns, Business Returns, and Tax Planning, using Circles to separate client types"
+- âœ… "Design a CRM for my Tax Advisory business with pipelines for Individual Returns, Business Returns, and Tax Planning, using Circles to separate client types"

 **Provide Context**:
 - Share your current setup